Diary of a Network Geek

 How To Be A Slacker!

-Filed under: Geek Work — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:48 am for you boring, normal people.
+Filed under: Geek Work — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:48 am for you boring, normal people.

 Easier living through technology!